Islam in India: Origins

 The vast majority of the Muslims in India belong to South Asian ethnic groups.
-However, some Indian Muslims were found with detectable, traceable, minor to some levels of gene flow from outside, primarily from the Middle East and Central Asia.
+However, some Indian Muslims were found with detectable, traceable levels of gene flow from outside, primarily from the Middle East and Central Asia.
 However, they are found in very low levels.
 Sources indicate that the castes among Muslims developed as the result of the concept of Kafa'a.
-Those who are referred to as Ashrafs (see also Sharif) are presumed to have a superior status derived from their foreign Arab ancestry, while the Ajlafs are assumed to be converts from Hinduism, and have a lower status.
+Those who are referred to as Ashrafs are presumed to have a superior status derived from their foreign Arab ancestry, while the Ajlafs are assumed to be converts from Hinduism, and have a lower status.

-Many of these ulema also believed that it is best to marry within one's own caste.
-The practice of endogamous marriage in one's caste is strictly observed in India.
+This social stratification, however, stands in direct contrast to the core Islamic theological principle of the equality of all believers.
+Orthodox Islamic doctrine holds that all Muslims constitute a single community (Ummah), and the Quran and Hadith strongly emphasize unity and brotherhood, rejecting divisions based on ethnicity or lineage.
+This principle is exemplified in the Farewell Sermon of the Prophet Muhammad, which states: "All mankind is from Adam and Eve.
+An Arab has no superiority over a non-Arab, nor does a non-Arab have any superiority over an Arab; a white has no superiority over a black, nor does a black have any superiority over a white; except by piety and good action."
+In light of these teachings, many Islamic scholars (ulema) argue that the existence of a caste-like hierarchy is a cultural practice that contradicts the foundational tenets of the religion.
+However, other scholars and community leaders maintain that marrying within one's own caste or social group is preferable, a practice that remains widely observed in India.

 In two of the three genetic studies referenced here, in which is described that samples were taken from several regions of India's Muslim communities, it was again found that the Muslim population was overwhelmingly similar to the local non-Muslims associated, with some having minor but still detectable levels of gene flow from outside, primarily from Iran and Central Asia, rather than directly from the Arabian peninsula.

-A research regarding the comparison of Y chromosomes of Indian Muslims with other Indian groups was published in 2005.
+Research on the comparison of Y chromosomes of Indian Muslims with other Indian groups was published in 2005.
 In this study 124 Sunnis and 154 Shias of Uttar Pradesh were randomly selected for their genetic evaluation.
 Other than Muslims, Hindu higher and middle caste group members were also selected for the genetic analysis.
 Out of 1021 samples in this study, only 17 samples showed E haplogroup and all of them were Shias.
 The very minor increased frequency however, does place these Shias, solely with regards to their haplogroups, closer to Iraqis, Turks and Palestinians.